 I used a mixture of ground almonds and hazelnut for the crust of this low carb lemon cheesecake and spiced it up a bit.
 You could use other nuts if you wish.
-So far, this is my favourite gluten free base for a cheesecake, as well as my favourite cheesecake recipe.
+So far, this is my favourite low carb base for a cheesecake, as well as my favourite cheesecake recipe.
 I will have to have a play round with this recipe with other flavours too, although the citrus of this keto lemon cheesecake is just perfect for a summer’s day!

 - Preheat the oven to 180C/350F degrees.

-- Mix the nuts, spices, erthyritol and butter together and blend well.
+- Mix the hazelnut nuts, almond flour, ginger, erythritol and butter together and blend well.

 - Press down into the cake tin and place in the fridge to firm.